Woodkirk Academy

 Woodkirk Academy (formerly Woodkirk High School) is an academy located in Tingley, West Yorkshire, England.
 Established in 1948, the school now has over 1,800 pupils on roll, over 300 sixth form students and over 250 members of staff.
 Following Woodkirk gaining ‘Specialist Science Status', the school was briefly renamed Woodkirk High Specialist Science School from 2003 to 2011.

-The current Principal is Mr Tim Jones, who replaced Ms Jo Barton in 2021.
-Prior to Barton, Jonathan White held the position for over 10 years.
-White succeeded previous Head Teacher Bill Bailey in 2005.
-Assistant Head was held continuously for nearly 20 years by Mrs Joyce Ford, until her death in early 2019.
+The current principal is Dan Barstow, who replaced Tim Jones in 2025.

 History

 Woodkirk opened to students as Woodkirk Secondary School in September 1948.

 It consists of the main hall, administration quarters, a number of small classrooms, gymnasium and the central Tower Block which housed the schools main departments: Mathematics, English, Science and Humanities.

-The school is set out into blocks.
-These blocks consisted of White block, Blue block, Red block, Green block and Yellow block.
-White block consisted of the art and computing classrooms.
-Blue block was home to many offices, PSA, toilets, main hall and the music classrooms.
-It also has a single DT room for woodwork.
-In Green block is multiple English and PSHRE classrooms also the "LRC" or "Learning Resources Centre".
-The yellow block has the maths, language, sociology, and child development classrooms as well as the teaching lounge and a couple more offices.

-By 1972 the school was expanding and saw the addition of the newly built ROSLA Block which accommodated the new 5t-h year students, in line with the raising of school leaving age (the meaning of ROSLA).
-Home economics, textiles and woodwork were also taught here.
+By 1972 the school was expanding and saw the addition of the ROSLA Block for the new 5th year students, in line with the raising of school leaving age (the meaning of ROSLA).

 In the early 1980s, the school's Yellow Block was completed to house the new English and Science departments on the lower two floors.
 Laboratories were separated to teach biology, chemistry, physics and astronomy.
-The upper floors houses the relocated Maths and newly formed Modern Foreign Languages (MFL) departments.
+The upper floors house the relocated Maths and newly formed Modern Foreign Languages (MFL) departments.

-In the 1990s a new sports hall was built to accommodate the growing number of students.
-This was followed by an "All-Weather" pitch for outdoor sports and later a 3G synthetic grass football pitch complete with new goalposts, fencing and flood-lit pitches.

 In early 2003 the school gained "Specialist Science" status.
 Following this, the school was renamed Woodkirk High Specialist Science School and the school logo was adapted to include an atom and the Pi (π) symbol.